ananya-chittlangia/Cybersecurity-Reports/README.md

     - A detailed checklist for evaluating organizational security controls and compliance with frameworks like PCI DSS, GDPR, and SOC.

 6. **Network Traffic Analysis Cybersecurity Incident Report**
+    - Investigated network traffic to identify potential security threats and vulnerabilities.